junaid-77-cyber/Enumeration/README.md

 ## OUTPUT:
 ![alt text](<Screenshot 2026-04-30 081421.png>)

+The command dnsrecon -d is used to perform DNS reconnaissance on a target domain.
+It gathers information such as DNS records, subdomains, zone transfers, and name servers to help identify the network structure of a website or organization during security assessments.

 ## dnsenum
 Dnsenum is a multithreaded perl script to enumerate DNS information of a domain and to discover non-contiguous ip blocks.
 The main purpose of Dnsenum is to gather as much information as possible about a domain.
 The program currently performs the following operations: